eidsvold/1Z0-819-notes/README.md

 * In addition to explicit dependencies, all modules depend on the base module (java.base).
 * The _exports_ directive specify packages - it has **nothing** to do with the module graph.
+* A module must explicitly require a depending module.
+Exporting a package in one module to another specific module does not exempt the target module from explicitly requiring the dependency module.

 ## Java SE 11 Programmer II 1Z0-816